aimms/how-to/How To Transfer My Developer License to Another Machine.rst

 					:align: center
 					:target: https://aimms.com/

-How Do I Transfer My Developer License to Another Machine?
+How To Transfer My Developer License to Another Machine?
 ==========================================================

 There may be situations where you will need to use |aimms| on a different machine but you only have one license.
 An AIMMS developer license can only be used on one machine at a time and this guide demonstrates how to transfer an AIMMS license such that it can be used on a different computer. [#]_ [#]_